 Feedback on satisfaction

 Before every production release, GOCDB development is frozen and a period of testing is announced that lasts for approximately two weeks to one month using the GOCDB test instance (https://gocdb-test.esc.rl.ac.uk).
-This testing phase is widely disseminated using the relevant mail lists, and all operational tools and users are invited to perform tests against this instance.
+This testing phase is widely disseminated using the relevant mailing lists, and all operational tools and users are invited to perform tests against this instance.

 The GOCDB development process is described in Appendix II.